 We could buy printed plastic post bags – but we prefer cardboard 🙂

-Neither of us are particularly ones for following the rules – we’ll do it when we have to, but this didn’t seem like one of those occasions.
-When we started, the majority of subscription boxes were for beauty or wellbeing, contained little bottles, tubes & containers, and therefore needed to be a box.
+Neither of us are particularly ones for following the rules.
+We’ll do it when we have to, but this didn’t seem like one of those occasions.
+Subscription boxes focused on beauty and wellbeing when Ink Drops was starting out.
+Subscribers received little bottles, tubes & containers.
+And a padded envelope just wasn’t going to cut if for these.

-Those beautifully branded boxes were a pretty novelty for the first few months, and then we started to notice people posting about having too many, stacking them and not knowing what to do with them (but not wanting to throw them out, or unsubscribe and stop receiving the contents).
+Those beautifully branded boxes were a pretty novelty for the first few months.
+Then we started to notice people posting about having too many.
+They were stacking them and not knowing what to do with them.
+However, they didn’t want to throw them out, or unsubscribe and stop receiving the contents.

-We curate stationery, which means 90% of what we send out is nicely flat – or only as lumpy as a pen or washi tape.
-On the occasions we’ve had really chunky items (like boxed stickers, or giant washi tape), we’ve sourced some rather lovely boxes which are also cardboard, fully recyclable and fold flat for storage and reuse.
+We curate stationery, which means 90% of what we send out is nicely flat.
+Or only as lumpy as a pen or washi tape.
+On the occasions we’ve had really chunky items (like boxed stickers, or giant washi tape), we’ve sourced some rather lovely boxes.
+Thee are also cardboard, fully recyclable and fold flat for storage and reuse.

-So there you have it – a short history of why our boxes aren’t boxes, but our stationery box of delights is in fact perfectly packaged.
+So there you have it.
+A short history of why our boxes aren’t boxes.
+And how our stationery box of delights is in fact perfectly packaged.
 (That only makes sense if you’ve read the whole post…!)

 What are your thoughts?